sanjsanj/short-challenge-1/README.md

 - Look good.

 I used Sinatra to provide a simple backend.
 Bootstrap provided most of the styling, and the Google Maps API gave me a mockup of a map.

+To use locally, clone this repo and run ```bundle``` in the command line.
+Run ```rackup``` to start the local server.
+You will need to add your own API key to a .env file to make the google maps plugin work.